WHAT HAPPENS DURING A THIGH LIFT?

 AFTERCARE AND RECOVERY

-A compression garment is provided at the end of surgery to reduce swelling and assist in the natural shrinking and tightening of the skin.
+A compression garment is provided at the end of surgery to reduce swelling as well as assist in the natural shrinking and tightening of the skin.
 With smaller thigh lifts, initial discomfort is usually easily controlled with prescription pain medication.
 With larger thigh lifts, one or two nights care in a skilled nursing facility or hospital are usually required.
-This allows for pain injections, intravenous catheters, etc. Bruising and swelling usually subside within a month, strenuous activities are usually possible in 6 weeks and almost all symptoms are gone in 4-6 months.
+This allows for pain injections, intravenous catheters, etc. Bruising and swelling usually subside within a month.
+Also, strenuous activities are usually possible in 6 weeks and almost all symptoms are gone in 4-6 months.